tiendu/tiendu.github.io/src/content/blog/2025-08-17-statistics-made-practical.md

 Common grouping variables include workload size, customer tier, region, severity, ticket complexity, device type, traffic source, time of day, and model class.

-> **Memory rule:** Inspect the total, then split the data by groups that could affect the outcome.
+> Inspect the total, then split the data by groups that could affect the outcome.

 Do not split endlessly until you find a pleasing result.
 Choose groups that are relevant to the mechanism or decision.